ambaradan/docsmarker/docs/rocksmarker/install.md

 !!! warning "Subsequent starts"

-    If you choose this method, you must start the configuration each time with the command described above.
-Otherwise, Neovim will start using the default `~/.config/nvim` folder.
-To avoid typing the entire command each time, the recommendation is to create an *alias*.
+    If you choose this method, all subsequent starts of the configuration must be done with the command described above, otherwise Neovim will start using the default `~/.config/nvim` folder.
+To avoid typing the entire command each time, we recommend creating an *alias*.

     ```bash
     alias rocksmarker="NVIM_APPNAME=rocksmarker nvim"